About Milwaukee Area College Internship Consortium

 Professional Development Committee

-This committee is charged with developing workshops to meet the professional development needs of the membership.
+The Professional Development committee coordinates workshops and networking opportunities to meet the professional development needs of the membership.

 Outstanding Employer Internship Program

 Recognizes organizations who have distinguished themselves by developing quality internship programs.